Hyun-jin Ryu: Popularity

 A banner supporting Ryu hangs in Koreatown in Los Angeles in July 2013.

 Ryu enjoys a popularity amongst South Korean baseball players, drawing South Korean fans as well as fans of Korean ancestry in nearly every stadium he pitches in.
 On July 22, 2013, after a 14–5 win against the Toronto Blue Jays played at Rogers Centre, several hundred fans of Korean ancestry stayed after the game to give Ryu a standing ovation, a common practice during the game, but a rarity for an ovation to occur after the game.

-Ryu is so revered in South Korea that no Hanwha Eagles player has worn his no. 99 since he left for the major league in 2012.
+Following Ryu's departure to the Major League Baseball in 2012, the Hanwha Eagles informally withdrew his jersey number, 99, and no player has worn it since for the South Korean club.

 Personal life

 Ryu married Korean sports reporter Bae Ji-hyun on January 5, 2018.
 The wedding was officiated by Kim In-sik, Ryu's first manager at Hanwha.
 The couple announced on October 11, 2019, that they were expecting their first child.
 Their daughter was born on May 17, 2020.
 Later, on July 24, 2022, Ryu announced his wife was pregnant with their second child.
 Their second child, a son, was born in Toronto on September 29, 2022.
+In another story, he appeared on Lee Dae-ho's YouTube channel and revealed that he taught Kershaw the changeup, but mentioned that Kershaw struggled with it due to his pitching form.